EU banks outside euro zone likely to overcome stress test divide

 Banking systems in the 11 countries are as diverse as their geographies.
 Non-performing loans, where borrowers are in significant arrears on their repayments, range from 17 percent of the total in Hungary - the second highest in the EU - to 0.9 percent in Sweden - the joint lowest.

-Supervisors in Lithuania, Poland, Sweden, Denmark, Croatia and Latvia - which is due to adopt the euro on January 1 - told Reuters their AQRs would use the same definitions as the ECB for non-performing loans and forbearance, when banks give borrowers more time to catch up on overdue repayments.
+Supervisors in Lithuania, Poland, Sweden, Latvia, Denmark and Croatia told Reuters their AQRs would use the same criteria as the ECB for non-performing loans and forbearance, when banks give borrowers more time to catch up on overdue repayments.

 KBW bank analyst Ronny Rehn described this as "one the first milestones" for how non-euro zone regulators would conform with the ECB review.